Glossary Revenue Performance

 Integrations

-Every company’s RPM software capabilities depends on the components of its tech stack.
+Every company’s RPM software capabilities depend on the components of its tech stack.
 Common integrated components include:

 • Customer relationship management (CRM).
 CRM is the backbone of any RPM system, as it serves as a single source of truth for customer data and tracks customers throughout the whole pipeline.